artpolikarpov/grunt-tweet/README.md

 ## The "tweet" task

 ### Overview
-In your project's Gruntfile, add a section named `tweet` to the data object passed into `grunt.initConfig()`:
+In your project’s Gruntfile, add a section named `tweet` to the data object passed into `grunt.initConfig()`:

 ```js
 grunt.initConfig({